colormotor/py5canvas/docs/README.md

 ### `text_size(...)`
 Specify the text size

 N.B. this will also reset the text leading

 Arguments:

 - `size` (int): the text size

 ### `text_leading(...)`
-Specify the space between consecutive lines of text if no arguments are specified, returns the text leading values
+Specify the space between consecutive lines of text if no arguments are specified, returns the text leading values.

 Arguments:

 - `leading` (int, optional): the text leading

 ### `text_font(...)`
-Specify the font to use for text rendering
+Specify the font to use for text rendering.

 Arguments:

 - `font` (string or object): Either a string describing the font file path or system font name, or a font object (created with `create_font`)

 ### `text_style(...)`
-Specify the style (normal, italic, bold, bolditalic) to use for text rendering
+Specify the style (normal, italic, bold, bolditalic) to use for text rendering.

 Arguments:
 - `style` (string): the name of a style ("normal", "italic", "bold", "bolditalic")